GSA/search.digitalgov.gov/_posts/2015-06-12-monthly-reports.md

 Data are shown for the present month-to-date by default.
 You can change the time period by selecting a different month or year and re-generating the report.

-Data start from the time your agency started using our service (but no further back than 2009).
+Data are available for the past 13 months.

 ## Monthly Usage Stats